For further information, see CMDT Part 24-14: Movement Disorders

 Accompany uremic and metabolic encephalopathies

-Result from therapy with levodopa or cyclic antidepressants
+Result from therapy with levodopa or tricyclic antidepressants

 Occur in alcohol or drug withdrawal states